 Haus Der Musik

-Admission: Reduced admission for people with disabilities €9, carers receives free admission.
+Admission: Reduced admission for people with disabilities €9, carers receive free admission.

 Top Tip: Visit outwith usual meal times for a quieter experience.